 Cleveland State University offers an Online Accelerated MBA program, which is run through the Monte Ahuja College of Business.
 This is a one-year program, and it is set up in a cohort format with new cohorts beginning twice a year.
 Depending on the electives chosen, students must complete 32 to 34 credits to graduate with their MBA degree.
 The program is ranked at #96 for best online MBA programs and #145 for best student support services for non-traditional and online students by U.S. News.
 In fact, CSU’s online MBA is designed to meet Quality Matters certification standards, assuring high-quality online instruction.
 In addition, all textbooks and course materials are digital to make things even easier and more flexible for online students.

 An undergraduate business degree is not required to apply.
 However, there are eight prerequisite business courses that must be completed prior to beginning the online MBA at Cleveland State.
 To apply for this program, students must complete the application and pay a $30 application fee.
 Official transcripts and GRE or GMAT scores are also required for admission.
-MDs and PhDs may waive the GMAT and GRE requirement, however.
+MDs and PhDs may waive the GMAT and GRE requirements, however.
 This program ranks above average in terms of affordability for an online MBA at the cost of around $37,000.
 The AACSB has accredited Monte Ahuja College of Business, and Cleveland State University is accredited by the Higher Learning Commission.

 Acred.: AACSB, HLC